daniel-ilett/blog/_posts/2020-03-21-tut5-urp-cel-shading.md

 <img data-src="/img/tut5/properties.jpg" class="center-image lazyload" alt="Using Properties">
 *Properties let us expose variables to the material Inspector and scripts.*

 Let's also add the ability to add a texture to the material.
 We will use a cel-shading technique for the lighting, but that doesn't mean we can't apply a base texture if we want!
 If we use Create Node to search for the word "Texture", we get several options popping up - we'll use the `Sample Texture 2D` node for this.
 We'll also add a second property with the `Texture2D` type and call it "Albedo".
-Almost all of the options are the same, except the **Mode** option lets us change the default value of the texture if none is assigned, or set it as a bump (normal) map.
+Almost all the options are the same, except the **Mode** option lets us change the default value of the texture if none is assigned or set it as a bump (normal) map.

 We'll connect the new `Albedo` node to the `Texture` input pin of the `Sample Texture 2D` node, then connect the `RGBA` output node to a new `Multiply` node.
 The `Tint` node should be the other input to the `Multiply` node, which does exactly what you'd expect - it multiplies both values together.
 Finally, the `Multiply` output is connected to the master's `Emission` slot.
-With a couple of default values applied, the graph should look like this:
+With a couple of default values applied on the Blackboard, the graph should look like this:

 <img data-src="/img/tut5/texture-sampling.jpg" class="center-image lazyload" alt="Texture Sampling">
 *We can use default values to visualise the output.*

 Let's group all our nodes so far apart from the master node.
 Left-click and drag a box around all the nodes, right-click and select **Group Selection** from the menu.
 We can use grouping to make it clearer what large groups of nodes are doing - it's good for organisation.
-Now, with the basic of Shader Graph our of the way, we're ready to think about lighting.
+Now, with the basics of Shader Graph out of the way, we're ready to think about lighting.

 ## Lighting Models